 Stretching for Injury Prevention

-One reason people stretch is to lower their risk for injury.
+One reason people stretch is to lower their risk of injury.
 This is based on the idea that when you’re flexible your risk for injury is lower.
 In reality, research doesn’t necessarily support this idea.
 Studies looking at whether stretching prior to a workout reduces injury risk are conflicting.
 Some studies show a slight benefit, but a number also show no significant reduction in injury risk regardless of when stretching takes place.
 The take-home point: Don’t count on stretching to lower your risk for injury – there’s insufficient evidence that it does.

 Unfortunately, there’s also no evidence that stretching reduces delayed-onset muscle soreness or DOMs.
 The idea that stretching reduces soreness after a workout began in the 1970s when people mistakenly thought delayed-onset muscle soreness was due to muscle spasm and stretching would lengthen the muscle and reduce spasm.
 Now we know DOMs is more likely due to microscopic tears in the muscle fibers and the inflammatory response that follows.